You Can Prevent a Return to Substance or Alcohol Use

 - Clear Thinking: Without drugs or alcohol to cloud your thinking, you’ll have clear thoughts for the first time in recent memory.

 Three of the riskiest words spoken in recovery are, “I’ve got this”.
-Slowly dipping out of recovery meetings, support groups, or any medical and clinical appointments makes you more likely to return to drug or alcohol use.
+Slowly dipping out of recovery meetings, support groups, or any medical and behavioral health appointments makes you more likely to return to drug or alcohol use.
 Putting the work in and sticking to a program will ensure things keep working for you.

 Remember the goal is progress…not perfection.